nids2001/scirun.pages/SCIRunModules/EvaluateLinearAlgebraUnary.md

 **Subract Mean** computes the mean value of the matrix, and then subtracts that value from each element in the matrix.

 **Function** allows an arbitrary function to be evaluated for each element in the matrix.
 The current value is represented as the variable 'x'.
 For instance, the default 'x+10' function adds 10 to each element in the matrix.
 A function of just '10' would set each element in the matrix to be 10.
 The function is specified using SCIRun's simple function parser.

 There are a number of mathematical functions available for use:

-**Operators:**
+#### Operators

-  * +: Add two numbers:
+  * +:Add two numbers:

 ```
       4+3 = 7
 ```

-  * -: Subtract one number from another:
+  * -:Subtract one number from another:

 ```
       4-3 = 1
 ```

   * Multiply two numbers:

 ```
       4*3 = 12
 ```

   * Divide one number from another:

 ```
       12/3 = 4
 ```

-  * sin: Sine of a number in **radians**:
+  * sin:Sine of a number in **radians**:

 ```
       sin(x)
 ```

-  * cos: Cosine of a number in **radians**:
+  * cos:Cosine of a number in **radians**:

 ```
       cos(x)
 ```

-  * sqrt: Square root of a number:
+  * sqrt:Square root of a number:

 ```
       sqrt(4) = 2
 ```

-  * sqr: Square of a number:
+  * sqr:Square of a number:

 ```
       sqr(2) = 4
 ```

-  * ln: Natural logarithm of a number:
+  * ln:Natural logarithm of a number:

 ```
       ln(x)
 ```

-  * exp: e raised to the nth power:
+  * exp:e raised to the nth power:

 ```
       exp(ln(x)) = x
 ```

-  * log: Log base 10 of a number:
+  * log:Log base 10 of a number:

 ```
       log(100) = 2
 ```

-  * abs: Absolute value of a number:
+  * abs:Absolute value of a number:

 ```
       abs(-3) = 3
 ```

-  * pow: One number raised to the power of another:
+  * pow:One number raised to the power of another:

 ```
       pow(3, 2) = 9
 ```

-  * random: Return a uniform random number between 0 and 1:
+  * random:Return a uniform random number between 0 and 1:

 ```
       random()
 ```

+{% capture url %}{% include url.md %}{% endcapture %}
+{{ url }}